 The winners of Best SME and Business Woman of the Year walked away with JOD 25,000 cash prize, while the recipient of the Best Startup award received JOD 10,000.
 In addition, the winners have an opportunity to work with a specialized team in Bank al Etihad, who will provide them with the necessary guidance to help develop their business.

-There was stiff competition at this year’s awards, with a wide array of creative models, innovations, and entrepreneurs to choose from.
+There was stiff competition at last year’s awards, with a wide array of creative models, innovations, and entrepreneurs to choose from.
 Yara Barq, deputy chief of party at Jordan Loan Guarantee Facility, was one of the judges at the event.

 “We have really good minds and great ideas… being one of the audiences, I always wondered how they choose, and as a panelist I realized it is really hard,” Barq said.